Tripadvisor (NASDAQ:TRIP) Price Target Cut to $27.00 by Analysts at The Goldman Sachs Group

-Tripadvisor (NASDAQ:TRIP – Free Report) had its price objective cut by The Goldman Sachs Group from $34.00 to $27.00 in a research report released on Thursday, Benzinga reports.
-They currently have a buy rating on the travel company’s stock.
+Tripadvisor (NASDAQ:TRIP – Get Free Report) had its target price cut by The Goldman Sachs Group from $34.00 to $27.00 in a report issued on Thursday, Benzinga reports.
+The firm currently has a “buy” rating on the travel company’s stock.
+The Goldman Sachs Group’s price objective would suggest a potential upside of 48.51% from the stock’s previous close.

-Tripadvisor (NASDAQ:TRIP – Get Free Report) last announced its earnings results on Wednesday, February 14th.
-The travel company reported $0.21 earnings per share for the quarter, topping analysts’ consensus estimates of $0.07 by $0.14.
-The firm had revenue of $390.00 million during the quarter, compared to analyst estimates of $372.93 million.
+Tripadvisor (NASDAQ:TRIP – Get Free Report) last announced its quarterly earnings data on Wednesday, February 14th.
+The travel company reported $0.21 earnings per share for the quarter, beating the consensus estimate of $0.07 by $0.14.
 Tripadvisor had a net margin of 1.32% and a return on equity of 12.03%.
-Equities analysts anticipate that Tripadvisor will post 0.88 EPS for the current year.
+The business had revenue of $390.00 million for the quarter, compared to analyst estimates of $372.93 million.
+On average, analysts predict that Tripadvisor will post 0.88 earnings per share for the current year.

 TripAdvisor, Inc operates as an online travel company, primarily engages in the provision of travel guidance products and services worldwide.
 The company operates in three segments: Brand Tripadvisor, Viator, and TheFork.
 The Brand Tripadvisor segment offers travel guidance platforms for travelers to discover, generate, and share authentic user-generated content in the form of ratings and reviews for destinations, points-of-interest, experiences, accommodations, restaurants, and cruises.